UK PM Johnson accepts public frustration with lockdown easing rules

 On Wednesday, ministers began a gradual easing of restrictions in England, with people who could not work from home encouraged to return to their jobs whilst being told to avoid using public transport if possible.
 The changes do not apply to people in Scotland, Wales, or Northern Ireland, whose semi-autonomous governments have not eased the lockdown.

 There has been criticism that the government's message is confusing and sent out mixed messages.
-People are still forbidden to invite friends and relatives into their homes, for example, but can allow prospective home buyers for property viewings.
-GROWING DISAPPROVAL
+People are forbidden to invite friends and relatives into their homes, for example, but can allow prospective home buyers for property viewings.

 Sunday's Observer poll showed 42% now disapproved of the government's handling of the crisis -- a fall of nine points from last week.
 That compared with 39% who approved, the first time more people were unhappy with the government's performance than supportive.
 "We are trying to do something that has never had to be done before -- moving the country out of a full lockdown, in a way which is safe and does not risk sacrificing all of your hard work," Johnson said in the Mail on Sunday.